Offering in-person sessions in Oakland and virtual sessions for individuals residing in anywhere in California.

 What do you mean by "psychodynamically"?

 Psychodynamic or insight-oriented therapy examines how past relationships and experiences impact our emotional and behavioral reactions today.
-Psychodynamic therapists assist clients in building a greater understanding of their core beliefs about themselves, the painful patterns they feel stuck in, and experience new ways of feeling safe, thinking about themselves, and connecting with others.
+Psychodynamic therapists assist clients in building a greater understanding of their core beliefs about themselves, the painful patterns they feel stuck in, and then aid clients in experiencing new ways of feeling safe, thinking about themselves, and connecting with others.